The Six Wives of Henry VIII Live at Hampton Court Palace: Concerts

 The two concerts were held on 1 and 2 May 2009, both of which sold out.
 A temporary concert arena was built outside the palace's West Gate which accommodated 5,000 people, and featured screens for the audience to watch plus a suspended church organ and piano.
-The film crew used the first show as a rehearsal in timing the shots and acquiring the best camera positions.
 Both shows opened with two acoustic groups including the folk rock group Strawbs, of which Wakeman was a member in 1970 and 1971.
 Wakeman entered the stage with six actresses dressed as each of the wives.

 The programme opened with "Tudorture '1485'", one of the two original pieces written specifically for the event and links the main themes from the tracks dedicated to the wives.
 Blessed introduced each subsequent piece with a scripted narrative, giving biographical information on each individual.
 "Defender of the Faith" is based on two main themes that Wakeman wrote for a track on Henry VIII himself that was to be recorded for the original album, but scrapped due to the insufficient space on the vinyl.
 The encore, "Tudorock", is another original piece and features Wakeman and his son Adam taking centre stage with a keytar duet, which they had done since the Wakeman with Wakeman Tour in 1992.

 The two shows were recorded, a 2-CD copy of which were available for attendees to purchase at the end of each performance.
 Wakeman said that the general release CD and subsequent video was what was performed on the second night, with no overdubs added or parts removed in post-production.